ShulkerSakura/SPBR/README.md

 ## SPBR Shulker's PBR
-# A renewed textures pack based on VNR,which in order to provide batter PBR textures based on current VNR(Vanilla-Normal-Renewed)textures pack by Poudingue.
+# A renewed textures pack based on VNR,which in order to provide better PBR textures based on current VNR(Vanilla-Normal-Renewed)textures pack by Poudingue.
 # VNR Repo : https://github.com/Poudingue/Vanilla-Normals-Renewed
 # SPBR NOW START TO BREAK AWAY FROM VNR
 ## SPBR 1-10_1